 The Iconic Buildings of Downtown Cairo

 The streets of Downtown Cairo are fascinating in so many different ways.
-Some may think they are so, for the French style and the European influence that dominate the neighborhood.
-And, in all conscience, it is hard to disagree to that fact.
-But, one more startling thing about this neighborhood is the Downtown’s buildings.
+Some may think they are so, for the French style and the European influence that dominate the neighbourhood.
+And, in all conscience, it is hard to disagree with that fact.
+But, one more startling thing about this neighbourhood is Downtown’s buildings.
 There are several buildings within which a wide array of stories has taken place.

-The guy who owned this significant building was an Armenian man, Hagop Yacoubian.
+The person who owned this significant building was an Armenian man, Hagop Yacoubian.
 The building used to mainly serve lots of people of a high segment.
-Thus, the building itself was a demonstration that Downtown Cairo was the core that gathered the elite community in a one place; a one building even.
+Thus, the building itself was a demonstration that Downtown Cairo was the core that gathered the elite community in one place; one building even.

-The Yacoubian Building was full with stories of people who lived within it.
-It was at its finest during the 30’s and the 40’s, and it covered several layers of secrets.
+The Yacoubian Building was full of stories of people who lived within it.
+It was at its finest during the ’30s and the ’40s, and it covered several layers of secrets.
 Those secrets were later revealed and those who lived within the building became characters in a novel that’s written by Alaa Al-Aswany.
 Above and beyond, there is an Oscar-winning movie where Adel Imam starred, entitled Omaret Yacoubian.
-You can have a full insight of what had happened through either of them.
+You can have full insight into what had happened through either of them.

 The Diplomatic Club

 Since most, if not all, of Downtown’s buildings, are influenced by the French styles, the Diplomatic Club is not an exception.
 In 1908, Alexandre Marcel, a French architect, designed the Diplomatic Club.
 Alexandre Marcel was a demanded designer during the 20th century; he was expressively brilliant.
 He was also the designer behind the gorgeous splendour of the Baron Palace in Heliopolis.
 This building was formerly known as Muhammed Ali Club and it has been a hub for the elite community.